agrimes23/Profile/README.md

 flexboxes, which for some elements, made it easier to make things responsive as the screens size changed.
 I also practiced using media queries.</li>
 <li>Changing the icon from moon to sun on the dark-mode button took a lot longer than I'd like to admit.
 It seems such a small feature that shouldn't
 take much time.
 I evetually figured it out by setting display: none / inherit.</li>
-<li>Making the nave bar extend to the very top corners of the page.
+<li>Making the nav bar extend to the very top corners of the page.
 I think the html prevented me from extending all the way.
 I made this work by fixing
 the header to position 0, 0 by using <code>top:0</code>, <code>left:0</code>.</li>
 </ul>